 This is a two-way Confidentiality/Non-Disclosure Agreement (NDA) for discussion of the business relationship with a mutual obligation of confidentiality.
 This is drafted in neutral form.

-In case you are not sure of which version you may need, refer our quick reference guide: https://docpro.com/cat40/general-business/nda-confidentiality-agreement
+In case you are not sure of which version you may need, refer to our quick reference guide: https://docpro.com/cat40/general-business/nda-confidentiality-agreement

-A Service Agreement is an agreement under which one party agrees to provide services to the other party for a remuneration.
+A Service Agreement is an agreement under which one party agrees to provide services to the other party for remuneration.

 A Service Agreement must include: